MelodyToys/NeoJS/README.md

-# NeoJS is a JavaScript scriptable NeoPixel LED Controller with a Web UI
+# NeoJS is a 'JavaScript' scriptable NeoPixel LED Controller with a easy to use Web UI

 ## What is NodeJS